-- 1 Why is communicating an important part of a geographic inquiry? - 2 List three ways you could communicate the findings of your geographic inquiry.
+- 1 Why is communicating an important part of a geographical inquiry? - 2 List three ways you could communicate the findings of your geographical inquiry.

 3 What do you most enjoy about other students' oral presentations?
 What do you least enjoy?